-- Physical is more likely to be severe without need for repetition: - Non-consensual sexual intercourse or contact are almost always sufficiently severe. - Consider the circumstances: E.g., the ability for victim to escape the harassment. - Assess whether accompanied by threats or violence.
+- Physical is more likely to be severe without need for repetition:

+"attempts to grab a female student's breasts or attempts to grab any student's genital area or buttocks" (2001 Guidance). - Non-consensual sexual intercourse or contact are almost always sufficiently severe. - Consider the circumstances: E.g., the ability for victim to escape the harassment. - Accompanied by threats or violence.